rweigel/stats/notes.md

 The numerator is the number of times $A$ and $B$ occurred.

-The denominator is the number of times $B$ occurred -- it can occur when $A$ did not occur.
+The denominator is the number of times $B$ occurred -- it can occur when $A$ did  or did not occur.

 Note that $A\cap B$ and $A'\cap B$ are mutually exclusive, so  $(A\cap B) \cup (A'\cap B) = B$, so we can also write